LearNAT: Learning NL2SQL with AST-guided Task Decomposition for Large Language Models: Technical Foundations

 \( \mathcal{E} \subseteq \mathcal{N} \times \mathcal{N} \) is the set of edges, where each directed edge \( e = (n_i, n_j) \in \mathcal{E} \) captures a syntactic dependency from a parent node \( n_i \) to a child node \( n_j \).
 These edges reflect the hierarchical structure of the query, where high-level clauses dominate subcomponents or conditions.

 The root node of \( \mathcal{AT}(Y) \) corresponds to the main clause of the query, typically the \texttt{SELECT} clause.
 From the root, child nodes represent subsequent clauses or expressions, forming a hierarchical decomposition of the SQL query.
 For example, a \texttt{WHERE} clause node may have child nodes corresponding to individual conditions, which in turn may contain operators and operands as descendants.
+This formal representation enables a structured understanding of SQL queries, facilitating decomposition, syntactic validation, and step-wise reasoning.
+In text-to-SQL tasks, leveraging the AST structure allows efficient navigation of complex queries by guiding models through the logical and hierarchical relationships in SQL syntax.

-\textbf{Monte Carlo Tree Search (MCTS).} Monte Carlo Tree Search (MCTS) is a heuristic search algorithm used for decision-making in large and complex search spaces.
+\paragraph{Monte Carlo Tree Search (MCTS).} Monte Carlo Tree Search (MCTS) is a heuristic search algorithm used for decision-making in large and complex search spaces.
 It combines tree-based search with stochastic sampling to balance exploration and exploitation, making it particularly effective for problems with vast or unknown state spaces.
+In the context of reasoning and sequential decision-making, MCTS provides an efficient framework for discovering optimal strategies by incrementally building a search tree guided by simulation-based evaluations.
 Formally, MCTS operates on a search tree \( \mathcal{T} = (\mathcal{S}, \mathcal{A}, \mathcal{M}) \), where: \begin{itemize} [leftmargin=*,itemsep=0pt,parsep=0.3em,topsep=0.2em,partopsep=0.2em] \item \( \mathcal{S} \) is the set of states or nodes in the search space.
 Each node \( s \in \mathcal{S} \) represents a specific configuration of the environment, such as a partially completed plan or a subproblem in a reasoning task. \item \( \mathcal{A}(s) \) denotes the set of actions available at state \( s \).
 Each action leads to a child state \( s' \), expanding the search tree. \item \( \mathcal{M} \subseteq \mathcal{S} \times \mathcal{S} \) represents the set of edges, where each edge corresponds to a transition between states through an action. \end{itemize}

 The MCTS algorithm proceeds iteratively through four phases: \begin{enumerate} [leftmargin=*,itemsep=0pt,parsep=0.3em,topsep=0.2em,partopsep=0.2em] \item \textbf{Selection}: Starting from the root node \( s_0 \), the algorithm recursively selects child nodes based on a selection policy, typically using the Upper Confidence Bound for Trees (UCT) criterion: